Arghun-dev/React-Knowledge/README.md

 }

 ```

-as you can see here I just changed the body `dir='rtl'`
 ### Tip 2

 Always remember when submitting a form to set the input states back to null, always setState the inputs to empty string.